function-gallery/function-template/README.md

 /r/sat/<SAT_NUMBER>/<PAGE>: the set of 100 inscription ids on <PAGE>.
 /r/sat/<SAT_NUMBER>/at/<INDEX>: the inscription id at <INDEX> of all inscriptions on a sat.

+## Three.js

+A simple boilerplace created by the wizard himself: https://twitter.com/lifofifo

 ##
 Have fun.
 Can't wait to see what you make!